fogex-js/fogex/README.md

 ### Form Regex

-Quickly and easily check if the content is valid
+Quickly and easily check if the content is valid.

 ## Installation